Increase awareness in the community of the need for grade level reading proficiency.

 - 65% of these students will drop out of high school, end up on welfare, or end up in the prison system, if no productive action is taken.

-Our high-impact community service strategy leverages the power of volunteers who care to help solve this problem.
+Our high-impact community service strategy leverages the power of volunteers.
 The goal is to help children attain reading level proficiency by the end of third grade.

 OUR ROOTS & MISSION

 Founded in 2012, this volunteer-based literacy intervention is designed to provide struggling readers with trained tutors who donate one hour each week.
 Tutors provide students with more opportunities to read by using easy-to-implement tutoring methods.
-Tutors work in small groups or one-on-one, building relationships between student and tutor that create an environment that is ideal for learning.
+Tutors work one-on-one, building relationships between student and tutor that create an environment that is ideal for learning.